monsoonmaelstrom/book2/book2.md

 ### 45 - All Apologies

 I wake up to the afternoon light slanting sideways and stabbing right into my eyes.
-The world is swaying and bouncing, and it feels hard to form a coherent thought over the pounding of my head and nausea that’s got me locked in his grip.
+The world is swaying and bouncing, and it feels hard to form a coherent thought over the pounding of my head and the nausea that’s got me locked solidly in its grip.

 “Careful moving.
 I think you have a concussion.”

 “Davy?”
 I manage to get out, but even to me it sounds garbled, like I’m speaking around a mouthful of marbles.

-“Yeah.”
+“Yeah,” he confirms.

 “Where are we?